vl4ds/Documentation/device-type-developers-guide/building-zigbee-device-handlers.rst

 we are using is formatted in an Unsigned 16-bit integer (0x21) with the payload being in 1/10th of a second.
 In this case the payload ({0014}) translates to 2 seconds.
 Breaking the payload down we see that the hex value of 0x0014 equals the decimal value of 20.
-20 * 1/10 of a second equals 2 Seconds.
+20 * 1/10 of a second equals 2 seconds.

 .. note::
   The payload in the example above, {0014}, is a hex string.
 The length of the payload must be two times the length of the data type.
 For example, if the datatype is 16-bit, then the payload should be 4 hex digits.